sylee1509/Single_Vehicle_RWCP/benchmark_instances/README.md

 # File Format Description

-These files are ""benchmark instances"" for the **MCARPTIF-TP**.
+These files are **benchmark instances** for the **MCARPTIF-TP**.
 Some instances in the clustering directory (e.g., Act-IF-TP-b, Act-IF-TP-c, Cen-IF-TP-a, Cen-IF-TP-b, and Cen-IF-TP-c) are designed for multiple vehicles.
 Except for these, all files in this directory are for a single vehicle.
 The structure is as follows:

 ---